itsanmolgupta/RadXCompanion/README.md

 ## 📜 License

 This project is licensed for academic and non-commercial use.
-For other uses, please contact the authors or Thapathali Campus.
+For other uses, please contact the authors.

 ---